DevExpress-Examples/asp-net-web-forms-dashboard-register-data-sources/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for Web Forms - How to Register Data Sources
+# BI Dashboard for Web Forms - How to Register Data Sources

 This example displays how to supply a Web Dashboard with a set of predefined data sources available for users.